DCODE-GROUP/laravel-activity-log/README.md

 }
 ````

-You can define the relationships for automatic labeling of assoicated models
+You can define the relationships for automatic labeling of associated models

+** depreciated **

 ```php
  protected function modelRelation(): Collection